cdrummo/selenium-exercise/README.md

 ```

-The next section of the code loads in the numbers to the text boxes of the web pages.
+The next section of the code loads in the numbers to the text boxes of the webpages.

 ```python